PedroZappa/42_minitalk/README.md

 Any time either, a `SIGUSR1` or a `SIGUSR2` signal is received, the `ft_server_sighandler()` function is called.
 All its local variables are static, therefore automatically initialized to 0;

 It waits for 100 microseconds before starting to operate.
-It first receives and integer representing the length of the message about to arrive, then the actual bits of the message follow.
+It first receives and integer representing the length of the message, then the actual bits of the message follow.
 To assemble the received data the following bitwise operations are used:
 ```c
 if ((sig == SIGUSR2) && !server.received)
 	server.data |= 1 << (((sizeof(int) * 8) - 1) - server.bits);